KrishnaAggarwal2003/Kuramoto_model/README.md

 - The synchrony between the oscillators can be observed through the order parameter r(t), which correlates directly with the degree of synchronization.
 An \( r(t) \) value close to 0 indicates asynchronous behaviour among the oscillators, while an r(t) value approximately equal to 1 signifies a high degree of synchronization.
 Therefore, the range of \( r(t) \) is between 0 and 1.

-- In this model, the distribution of natural frequencies ($$\omega$$  ,, &Omega) is assumed to follow a standard normal distribution, with a mean of 0 and a standard deviation of 1.
+- In this model, the distribution of natural frequencies ($$\omega$$) is assumed to follow a standard normal distribution, with a mean of 0 and a standard deviation of 1.

 - The simulation includes N = 100 oscillators and runs for a total time of 10 seconds, with a time step of 0.1 seconds.